richafnu/Viva/Viva/glint/setup/360-competencies.md

 In this section 360 admins determine whether subjects, coaches, or managers receive access to a subject's report and choose the timing.

 **Procedure:**
-1. To allow access to 360 feedback for a subject, toggle the subject, coach, or manager access to **On**.
+1. To allow access to 360 feedback, toggle the subject, coach, or manager access to **On**.
-2. Toggle subject, coach, and manager access to Manually, Immediately, or number of days.
+2. Toggle subject, coach, and manager access to Manually, Immediately, or number of days from the dropdown menu.
     - Manual release: An admin releases reports at an individual level or using the bulk report release feature.
     - Immediate release: A report access email is automatically sent when the 360 cycle closes.
     - 1-14 days: A report access email is sent based on the selected number of days after the cycle closes.

 :::image type="content" source="../../media/glint/setup/360-manual-immediate.png" alt-text="Screenshot of the Report Access & Timing window in Cycle Settings.":::

-Changes can be made during a live cycle, but note that changes don't apply to reports already released.
+Changes can be made during a live cycle, but changes don't apply to reports already released.

 ## Global Reporting Guidance section